MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/d365-sales-modifications-for-upgrade.md

 ## Overview

-Dynamics NAV cumulative update 41 introduced the following changes will will affect the integration:
+Dynamics NAV cumulative update 41 introduced the following changes will affect the integration:

 - Support for CRM version 8.x has been removed and replaced with CRM SDK version 9.1.
 The CRM SDK version 9.1 is now part of Dynamics NAV Integration Solution (.zip) found on the installation media (DVD).